 3. Oneness is an entity (validation)

-When one is able to accept, based on evidence, the last postulate, the logic is confirmed.
+When one is able to accept, based on evidential experience, the last postulate, the logic is confirmed.

 The concept of Oneness seems irrational if we depend solely on our observable senses.
 So, if the part of the mind guiding our everyday thinking is not helpful, we must seek guidance elsewhere and there is only one other location - within.
-For most of us, our inside world is ruled, dominated, and controlled by our brain, or more specifically, the Ego.
-But it is apparent that another entity exists, an undefinable source we call Consciousness.
+For most of us, our inside world is ruled, dominated, and controlled by our brain, or more specifically, the portion of the brain called Ego.
+But it is apparent that another entity exists within us, an undefinable source we call Consciousness.

 Be clear on this.
-The concept of Oneness cannot be accepted by the Ego*, at least not initially.
+The concept of Oneness cannot be accepted by the Ego*, at least not in the initial phases of investigation.

 First, the concept defies logic or at least Ego logic.
 Second, Oneness indicates a unity foreign to the self.
 Consequently, many who read this will lose patience and disregard this discussion.
-The ego, trying to make sense of this, will not comprehend nor acknowledge a separate entity beyond its control.
+Ego, trying to make sense of this, will not comprehend nor acknowledge a separate entity beyond its control.
 It has always been the case.
 Ego-dominant society has been the norm throughout the history of civilization.
-However, the merging of Consciousness and Ego seems to be growing especially among upcoming generations so the concept of Oneness, like technology, might be easier for them to grasp.
-The more we acknowledge the existence of Consciousness, the less we are reliant on ego.
+However, the merging of Consciousness and Ego seems to be growing, or at least more palatable, especially among upcoming generations so the concept of Oneness, like technology, might be easier for them to grasp.
+The more we acknowledge the existence of Consciousness, the less we are reliant on Ego.
 We strive for balance.
 This is illustrated in the 3D/4D Spectrum shown in another chapter.

-The logic of Oneness emerges by recognizing its binary nature as it applies to us.
-Since we are incapable of comprehending one in our logical minds, we can analyze the concept as we do any whole system, from within and without.
+The logic of Oneness emerges by recognizing its binary nature as it applies to us, as three-dimensional creatures.
+Since we are incapable of comprehending One in our logical minds, we can analyze the concept as we do any whole system, from within and without.
 As this work progresses, we will be utilizing certain terminology as tools to get a better grasp of this idea – inside/outside, 3D/4D connection, timing and synchronicity.
 This essential paradigm shows up in every nuance of our reality.
-Again, the factors that allow us to dissect Oneness are solely based on a complimentary/reciprocal relationship, opposing yet together as one.
+Again, the factors allowing us to dissect Oneness are solely based on a complimentary/reciprocal relationship, opposing yet unified as one.
 This is the underlying theme in this book and will become even clearer when we plug in the technical structure of Oneness in subsequent works.
+For now, we are seeking an experiential relationship.

 * The use of the term "ego" denotes a wide array of definitions in the mental health field.
-Here we are using it as a catch-all term to describe the language of the inner mind.
-Additionally, in this discussion we are not addressing the effects of emotions in evaluating our connection to Oneness.
+Here we are using it as a catch-all term to describe the language of the active mind.
+Additionally, in this discussion we are not directly addressing the effect of “emotion” in evaluating our connection to Oneness although in several cases it is implied.

-The term God, and its many names, can be employed as a substitute for Oneness, but in practice they are not the same.
+The term God, and its many names, can be employed as a substitute for Oneness, but for the purpose of investigation, they are not the same.
 God represents a transcendent entity based on belief and culture.
 Since many do not believe in the existence of God, it isn’t helpful as a working model for exploring Oneness.
 Since we are taking an objective role in beginning this quest, personal belief will not be useful.

 It is possible to believe in the concept of a universal force or a transcendent creator without giving it a label, but for the sake of discussion, we need a point of reference.
 When we pray or commune with God it is commonly channeled towards an external force, an entity outside of us.
-The ideal is that the God within us is in alignment with the God outside and that’s how prayer is transmitted.
+The ideal form of transmitting prayer is when the God within us is in alignment with the God outside.
 All religions acknowledge an inner God or spirit in their teachings but for many of us the inner God is circumvented by the Ego.

 Most spiritual traditions began with a transcendental leader or teacher consumed with the presence of Oneness and blessed with the ability to share its message.
-The task for dedicated religious practitioners is to recapture that original teaching and apply it for the good of current society.
-Ideally, spiritual traditions provide their followers with the closest possible connection to the essence of the original teachings.
+The task for dedicated religious practitioners today is to recapture that original teaching and apply it to the fabric of current society.
+Ideally, spiritual traditions provide their followers, through practice and study, with the closest possible connection to theessence of the original teachings.
 However, when ego-based behaviors corrupt that essence, it disconnects from the original Consciousness stream and results in a disruptive form of misinformation and/or misbehavior.

 Oneness is not part of any of this, we are each part of Oneness, whether we choose to acknowledge it or not.
 God actually is Oneness if we approach God on that level.
 But God today is defined in many ways and since we cannot find a common definition, it does not serve us to incorporate God into an analytical search for Oneness.
-The ideal is to reach a point where God (and all the other names we use) and Oneness truly are one and the same, as was originally intended.
+Another challenge in incorporating God in the search for Oneness is our tendency to humanize God by the use of pronouns like He or She.
+That won’t work here.
+Since we are approaching this subject objectively, we can only refer to Oneness as it.
+This may seem disrespectful but as we will come to realize, Oneness does not take a dominant role in our lives and terminology is of the least concern.
+Nevertheless, the ideal is to reach a point where God (and all the other names we use) and Oneness truly are one and the same, as was originally intended.

 Time is the only true unit of measure.
 It gives proof to the existence of matter.
 Without time we don’t exist.
 Time is unity.